American Workers Need Paid Leave, Fast

 The pandemic may have created some unavoidable new responsibilities.
 Sick loved ones need tending, and the closures of schools and child-care centers remain a necessity in much of the country.
 Those needs will probably persist for as long as the pandemic endures.
 Legislators could relieve their constituents, if they wanted to, but to date, help is inadequate, and late, when it even arrives at all.
 Workers need allies, and Congress is coming up short.

 Senate Republicans deserve much of the blame.
 The level of spending required to blunt or end the recession contradicts the GOP’s fiscal ideology, which prioritizes low taxes and small government.
 Its interest in relief is fickle.
 President Trump has extended aid to farmers and has bailed out airlines; teachers probably can’t count on the same level of support.
 The party’s intransigence could have wide-ranging consequences.
 Public schools and child-care centers need immediate federal aid if both sectors are to avoid significant, and potentially permanent, job losses.
-The $600 unemployment benefit that kept the Bipartisan Policy Center’s pool of respondents afloat will expire at the end of the month.
-Republicans want to reduce that payment, though they haven’t finalized the exact size of the cut they’ll propose.
+The $600 unemployment benefit that kept the Bipartisan Policy Center’s pool of respondents afloat will expire this weekend.
+Republicans want to reduce that payment to $200 per week.
 Circumstances don’t look promising for paid leave either.
 The FAMILY Act, co-sponsored by Democrats Rosa DeLauro in the House and Kirsten Gillibrand in the Senate, would guarantee workers 60 percent of their wages for 12 weeks a year, but it has little Republican support.

 Without Republican concessions, middle- and working-class families may be unable to rejoin the economy when it reopens.
 That creates an obvious practical problem.
 The economy can’t recover from a radical recession if the workforce bleeds people.
 Recall, too, that this possibility only exists because the U.S. offers scant social welfare.
 That means, too, that we don’t have the infrastructure in place to keep a pool of unemployed individuals — and their households — out of poverty.